hlship/threaded-conversation/README.md

 # Dialog Version

-TC has been tracking along with each new release of Dialog; it currently works with Dialog `0k/05`.
+TC has been tracking along with each new release of Dialog; it currently works with Dialog `0k/05` through `0m/01`.

 # Using Threaded Conversation